 What is the Community Safety Fund?

 The proposed budget for 2026 establishes a Community Safety Fund in which corporations with 100+ employees will pay a monthly, per-employee surcharge to fund community safety initiatives including violence prevention, youth employment, survivor support, and officer wellness programs.
 Below, we answer some of the most frequently asked questions about the Community Safety Fund.
+For a more general overview of this year’s proposed budget, watch the recording of our 2026 Budget Town Hall.

 FAQ